 Our panel take this divergence from commonly-held policy objectives as our point of departure.
 Our individual papers detail research focused on the sociality of infrastructure-mediated development, which foregrounds the dialectics of inclusion and exclusion in each case.
-Our case studies engage diverse national and regional policy visions for inclusive development: urban planning in Thailand, ethnic language accessibility in Vietnam, global market integration and financialisation in Lao PDR, and Korean ODA’s projects on rural development in Myanmar.
+Our case studies engage diverse national and regional policy visions for inclusive development: the ASEAN ICT Masterplan (AIM2020), Korean ODA’s projects on rural development in Myanmar, urban planning in Thailand, financialisation in Lao PDR, digital inclusion among the indigenous communities in Malaysia and ethnic language accessibility in Vietnam.

 Our research engages with diverse infrastructures conceptualised as material forms through which objects, ideas, finance and people circulate.
 Infrastructures are bound up with discourses of development and rhetorics of progress and are shaped by and in turn influence networks of power at local, national and global scales.
-Our research examines the infrastructures of smart urbanisation (Thailand), communication (Vietnam), agriculture and finance (Lao PDR) and development aid (Myanmar).
+Our research examines the infrastructures of smart urbanisation (Thailand), communication (Malaysia and Vietnam), finance (Lao PDR) and development aid (Myanmar).
 Across our case studies we aim to illustrate how the contingent processes of infrastructural development projects, and the differentially distributed opportunities for participation they imply create opportunities for social actors to challenge and subvert dominant development discourses.
-Finally, we propose how these social assemblages of smart urbanisation (Thailand), digitised ethnic scripts (Vietnam), boom crop plantation and digital payment (Lao PDR) and ethically oriented development projects (Myanmar) offer an empirically grounded reconsideration of the discrepancy between state aspirations for national and global integration, and collective imagination of socio-economic equality and inclusive society.
+Finally, we propose how these social assemblages of regional ICT policy, ethically oriented development projects (Myanmar), smart urbanisation (Thailand), digital payment (Lao PDR), digital inclusion (Malaysia) and digitised ethnic scripts (Vietnam) offer an empirically grounded reconsideration of the discrepancy between state aspirations for national and global integration, and collective imagination of socio-economic equality and inclusive society.